Apply for a teaching or school administrator job

 The Teacher Qualification Board (TBQ)

 The TQB makes the final decision about your placement and salary.
 They meet twice a year.
-You can review the Teacher Qualifications Regulations for more detail.
+You can review the Teacher Qualifications Regulations for more information.

 The members of the TQB are: